trixi-framework/HOHQMesh.jl/docs/src/tutorials/straight_outer_boundary.md

 ## Adjusting project parameters

-When a new project dictionary is created it is filled with several default `RunParameters` such as the polynomial order used to represent curved boundaries or the mesh file format.
+When a new project is created it is filled with several default `RunParameters` such as the polynomial order used to represent curved boundaries or the mesh file format.
 These `RunParameters` can be queried and adjusted with appropriate getter/setter pairs, see [Controlling the mesh generation](@ref)